vijaygupta18/gossipsdotcom/README.md

 # GossipsDotCom
-This is a Web Chat app.
+This is a Realtime Web Chat app.

+Created using Node JS & socket.io.

 Deployed on Heroku.